I've talked to many socialists and understood their points of view.

 Raised Cost of Living

-According to Fee.org, when labor costs rise due to minimum wages, employers will seek to maintain their profit margin, other than reducing cost by laying people off, they will also employ price hikes.
+According to Fee.org, when labor costs rise due to minimum wages, employers will seek to maintain their profit margin.
+Other than reducing cost by laying people off, they will also employ price hikes.
 This totally defeats the purpose of increasing their standards of living because along with the increase in income, the expenses will increase as well.
 This is especially true in the service industry.

 In Singapore, they do not have a minimum wage system.
-Yet, according to CNBC, Singapore is ranked as the world's number 1 most competitive economy.
+Yet, according to CNBC, Singapore is ranked as the world's number one most competitive economy.
 The reason is simple, the wage offered has to be agreed by both the employer and the employee before establishing employment.
 According to Archibiz.com, Singapore’s Ministry of Manpower stated that Singapore does not enforce a minimum wage and wages are subject to mutual agreement and negotiation between an employer and an employee.

 According to the Bureau of Labor Statistics of the United States, minimum wage workers tend to be young and are unlikely to be supporting a family and tend to work part-time.
-It is also illogical to think that the minimum wage should be able to sustain a family with 2 kids.
+It is also illogical to think that the minimum wage should be able to sustain a family with two kids.
 Suppose that the cost to sustain a family of that size is $2,500 a month.
 Does every individual really have to be paid more than that?
 What a minimum wage does is decrease the amount of work to go around, and therefore, people are unable to gain experience.

 It is worth noting that minimum wage jobs are often entry-level, and workers will begin to develop experience and get out of being paid the bare minimum.